São Paulo Art Biennial: 25th Bienal, 2002

 Centered on the theme “Metropolitan Iconographies”, the 25th Bienal has become famous for the strong presence of Brazilian artists off the São Paulo/Rio de Janeiro axis.
 The appointment of the first foreign curator, Alfons Hug, from Germany, excited controversy.
 However, the show received excellent acclaim and beat attendance records, at 668,428 visitors.

 Taiwan controversy

-During the event, the title of Taiwan's national pavilion was changed overnight read "Museum of Fine Arts, Taipei".
-This was revealed to had been caused by the Chinese government, who had threatened to pull their own artists out of the event.
+During the event, the title of Taiwan's national pavilion was changed overnight to read "Museum of Fine Arts, Taipei".
+This was revealed to have been caused by the Chinese government, who had threatened to pull their own artists out of the event.
 In protest Chien-Chi Chang, the artist chosen to represent Taiwan at the Biennial, closed their installation.
 Austrian group Monochrom, who were running the neighbouring pavilion, invited other artists to donate letters from their own country titles in order to recreate the word "Taiwan".
 Although they were successful, this too was taken down.